justintrudell/SmartGarage/README.md

-SmartGarage is a simple Raspberry Pi app that monitors an email account for simple commands such as Open, Close, Check and Kill.
+SmartGarage is a simple Raspberry Pi app that monitors an email account for commands such as Open, Close, Check and Kill.
 Any mobile phone can send a message to the email account (specified in email_scraper.php) with the above commands.

 When a command is received, the RaspberryPi outputs a high signal for two seconds which, when accompanied by a transistor, shorts a garage door remote and opens/closes the door.